BenniG123/OpenCVLabJam/README.md

 `sudo yum install numpy opencv*`

+This may not give you access to the latest OpenCV version like building from source, so there may be compatibility issues involved.
+It's worth a shot to try.

 ### Install a Python Editor
 You can use whatever editor you want for this.
 I would recommend [PyCharm](https://www.jetbrains.com/pycharm/).
 Visual Studio and XCode are also great options.